A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

-For the fitness distribution to be approximately Gaussian, the mutation rate needs to be large enough that one type does not dominate the population at a typical time, as it does for the parameter values considered in \cite{dm11, schI}.
+For the fitness distribution to be approximately Gaussian, the mutation rate needs to be large enough that one type does not dominate the population at a typical time.
+This corresponds to the high speed regime considered in \cite{f13}; see also \cite{gd13}.
 We therefore consider a scenario in which the rate of beneficial mutations is large, but the additional selective benefit resulting from each mutation is small.
-This is related to the so-called infinitesimal model in quantitative genetics.
-See \cite{bev17} for a recent mathematical treatment of the infinitesimal model and an extensive survey of the relevant biology literature.
-Rather than modeling the effects of individual mutations, we will model the fitness level of an individual over time as a Brownian motion.
-Also, to simplify the analysis, we will allow the offspring of individuals to evolve independently, rather than requiring a fixed population size.
+This is the idea behind the so-called infinitesimal model in quantitative genetics, which goes back to the early work of Fisher \cite{f18}.
+See Barton, Etheridge, and V\'eber~\cite{bev17} for a recent mathematical treatment of the infinitesimal model and an extensive survey of the relevant biology literature.
+They establish conditions under which the values of various quantitative traits within a family are approximately normally distributed, but emphasize that their results do not imply that the trait values across the entire population are approximately normally distributed.

+If individuals acquire many mutations, each having a small effect on fitness, then the fitness of an individual over time will evolve like a continuous-time random walk, which, after being scaled to have mean zero, can be approximated by Brownian motion.
+We will therefore consider a model in which the fitness of an individual moves over time according to Brownian motion.
+We will allow the offspring of individuals to evolve independently, rather than imposing a fixed population size.
+However, by adding a negative drift to the Brownian motion and choosing the initial conditions carefully, we can work in a nearly critical regime in which the number of individuals stays the same order of magnitude on the time scale of interest, rather than dying out quickly or growing exponentially.
+Consequently, we believe that our results will be relevant for understanding populations with a fixed size, as we discuss briefly in Section~\ref{discrete_sec}.